rpylkkanen/exact-size-matplotlib/README.md

 	a.set_height(height - a.spacing_height())
 ```

 Now, the only thing left to do is plot some data and save the panels.
 The code for combining them using PIL is given in merge_example_3.py.
+The resulting individual figures are shown below.

 ```python
 for key, alignment in alignments.items():